mize1985/dsp/lessons/statistics/2-4-cohens_d.md

 **Question:**
 ---
-Using the variabletotalwgt_lb, investigate whether first ba-bies are lighter or heavier than others.
+Using the variable totalwgt_lb, investigate whether first ba-bies are lighter or heavier than others.
 Compute Cohen’s d to quantify the difference  between  the  groups.
 How  does  it  compare  to  the  difference  in pregnancy length?